Saif Sporting Club Youth Team: Domestic league era

 In 2018, the U16 team qualified for the Dhaka Second Division League after winning their Dhaka Third Division League play-off game against Jatrabari Jhatika Sangsad.

-Saif Sporting Club U18 took part in the 2019 BFF U-18 Football Tournament, after topping their group, Saif faced Sheikh Jamal DC U-18 in the quarter-final, winning 2-1.
-In the semi-final the U18 team trashed Dhaka Abahani U-18 5-0.
+Saif Sporting Club U18 took part in the 2019 BFF U-18 Football Tournament, after topping their group, Saif faced Sheikh Jamal DC U-18 in the quarter-final, winning 2–1.
+In the semi-final the U18 team trashed Dhaka Abahani U-18 5–0.
 However, in the finals NoFeL SC U-18 caused a major upset, defeating Saif by a solitary goal.
 The teams joint top goal scorers during the tournament were Sakib Bepari and Sujon Mahat, with three goals.

 In June 2022, Saif Sporting Club held a talent hunt in order to select players for the 2021–22 Dhaka Second Division Football League, about 150 footballers participated, and a total of 37 players including 4 goalkeepers were initially selected as the preliminary squad, but was later shorten down to 30 players due to league laws.
 The players who were not selected were sent to the Saif Sporting Club Academy, as the club would also be participating in the BFF U-18 Football Tournament.
 Former Bangladesh national football team duo Saifur Rahman Moni and Shahedul Alam Shahed were appointed as head coach and senior team manager respectively.

 Although Saif Sporting Club decided not to take part in the 2022-23 domestic football season, Saif SC Youth Team was permitted by the Bangladesh Football Federation and the Metropolitan Football League to take part in the Dhaka Second Division Football League.
-On 19 August 2022, Saif Youth Team played their first professional game, as they defeated Alamgir Somaj Kollayan 2-1, captain Noor Alam Siddik scored the opener, while Mahmadul added the second goal.
+On 19 August 2022, Saif Youth Team opened the league season by defeating Alamgir Somaj Kollayan 2–1, captain Noor Alam Siddik scored the opener, while Mahmadul added the second goal.